grauds/clematis.doc/docs/clematis-explained/data-querying/pomodoro.md

     }
 }
 ````
-Where the root state is something like:
+Where the root state contains `MeState`:

 ````typescript
 export type RootState = {